Updated: Oct 10, 2022

-and read my very first blog post update on how Artique Designs is handling the hardships of Covid-19 and why it is SO IMPORTANT to SUPPORT LOCAL!
+and read my very first blog update on how Artique Designs is handling the hardships of Covid-19 and why it is so important to support local!

 Hi everyone, My name is Dana.
-I am the owner of Artique Designs an eclectic art/thrift shop located on route 63 in Harleysvile, PA.
-Artique is not like other retail stores you may visit.
-Since opening 2014, at the age of 22, I knew I wanted my business to serve as a community resource.
-I wanted to offer this beautiful town that I was raised in, a space that encourages neighbors to interact and inspire one another while participating in therapeutic art and self expression.
+I am the owner of Artique Designs, an eclectic art/thrift shop located on route 63 in Harleysvile, PA.
+Since opening in 2014, at the age of 22, I knew I wanted my business to serve as a community resource.
+My goal was to offer this beautiful town that I was raised in, a space that encourages neighbors to interact and inspire one another while participating in therapeutic art and self expression.
 Artique Designs is a combination of everything I love - unique art, music, vintage/thrifted treasures, costumes, community, activism and so much more.
 We sell free spirited, vintage and seasonal apparel and showcase local handmade products.
-We host DIY classes, free art and music nights and community support groups for people in need and donate our time, inventory and resources to important local non-profits in the area.
+We host DIY classes, free art/music nights and community support groups for people in need and donate our time, inventory and resources to important local non-profits in the area.

 Tell me about how you felt when you first heard about the lockdown?

 I was devastated.
 It's not easy running a small business to begin with, every dollar spent at our stores help keep the lights on.
 You have to be completely dedicated to its operation.
 Over the years, there have been times where I questioned whether I would be able to make enough to stay in business and pay my bills… but I NEVER thought there would be a day where I would be forced to close my doors because of a pandemic.
 The first week I cried and cried, I didn't feel like myself.
 I felt fear of the unknown.
-I had to ask myself important questions like “How do i plan on continuing despite this major issue” I’ve grown really close bonds to my customers and look forward to having a free cup of coffee with them, hugging them and hearing about their lives.
-Not being able to operate normally has kept me from seeing them, so that really hurts on top of everything.
+I had to ask myself important questions like “How do I plan on continuing despite this major issue?”
+I have grown really close bonds with my customers and look forward to having a free cup of coffee with them, hugging them and hearing about their lives.
+Not being able to operate normally has kept me from seeing them which really hurts.

 How has your business been effected by the recent lockdown?